Skip to content

 Common questions

-Can you help if I’m renting?
 Yes.
-Most WiFi improvements don’t require permanent changes.
-Mesh systems, better routers, and optimised settings all work in rentals.
+Most WiFi improvements don't require permanent changes — mesh systems, better routers, and optimised settings all work in rentals.
+I'll only ever suggest cabling work if you've got the owner's go-ahead.

 Your local WiFi specialist — Geelong, Surf Coast, and Bellarine Peninsula.